 Also check to see if you can collect fallen branches and twigs from the surrounding forest, like you can just about everywhere back East.
 Be sure to check, though, because some places, like Moab – the greatest fall camping spot in the world, requires that you bring your own firewood.
 That’s kinda a good thing to know, beforehand, ya know?

 When our kids were all little, we bought a family tent that supposedly slept 8 adults … plenty for us and our teeny tiny kids.
 It had a divider in the middle that separated two separate sleeping quarters.
 This was perfect as it gave us and the littler kiddos the privacy we needed to sleep and it gave the older kids the feeling of being slightly independent and they were able to lay awake and continue the campfire tradition of story telling and/or use their head lamps for reading without bothering us at all.

 As the kids got older and way more independent they started asking for tents for birthdays and Christmas.
 It started out, they wanted 4-man tents.
-Then two-man tents and now that they are all into backpacking and mountaineering, they are gravitating toward the lightweight one person tents, like the Kelty Salida 2 Tent.
+Then two-man tents and now that they are all into backpacking and mountaineering, they are gravitating toward the lightweight one person tents, like the uber lightweight Big Agnes 1-Person Backpacking tent.
 Eventually Fall Camping turns into Winter Camping and their gear takes them from season to season.

 Stay Up Late

 We never used to worry about bedtime when we are out camping and we still don’t.
 We used to camp all the time with a family member who was strict as heck about the times her kids went to bed.
 They would be in their tents crying while we all sat around the the campfire in our jammies roasting marshmallows and telling ghost stories!
 I mean, come on, all the best stuff happens after dark.
 I used to beg her to let go of the schedule and relax, but she was having none of it.